RenanArdaCarlak/viscoelastic-and-hill-muscle-modeling/docs/equation_summary.md

 # Equation Summary

 This document uses SVG equation images so the formulas render consistently in GitHub and standard Markdown previews.
-Each equation also has a plain-text fallback for readability in raw mode.

 ## Fourier and Laplace-domain examples